danpaul/node_express_user_manager/README.md

 ### Template Options

-`options.bodyBottom` - optional - string that gets injected at the bottom of the body on any sql_user_auth pages
+`options.bodyBottom` - optional - string that gets injected at the bottom of the body on any sql_user_manager pages

-`options.bodyTop` - optional - string that gets injected at the top of the body on any sql_user_auth pages
+`options.bodyTop` - optional - string that gets injected at the top of the body on any sql_user_manager pages

-`options.header` - optional - string that gets injected into the header of all sql_user_auth pages
+`options.header` - optional - string that gets injected into the header of all sql_user_manager pages

 ## Testing